furrkanyasar/acl-generator/README.md

 ### License

-Distributed under the **MIT License**.
+Distributed under the **GPL-3.0 license**.
 Open-source for educational and professional network engineering use.

 </details>